Awarded three stars on Goodreads but 3.5 is more accurate. Definitely short of four.

-I admit when I first saw this book — written by three bestselling authors –two of whom I have read many times and admire — I was skeptical.
+I admit when I first saw this book — written by three bestselling authors –two of whom I have read many times and admired — I was skeptical.
 It smacked of gimmickry.
 (Was this just an easy way for successful authors to make an extra buck?)
 But as the book progressed, I mostly got passed that.
 Mostly.

-It’s an historical novel that spans half of the 20th century, made up of three distinct narratives, with parts of each story taking place at the prestigious Ritz Hotel in Paris.
+ALL THE WAYS WE SAID GOODBYE an historical novel that spans half of the 20th century, made up of three distinct narratives, with parts of each story taking place at the prestigious Ritz Hotel in Paris.
 (I assume each of the three authors penned one of the three stories, but that’s pure conjecture.)

 The Stories (no spoilers):